 - ShortPixel Image Optimizer – free image optimization with a premium service for bulk optimization and more fine turn control

-- Imagify – Imagify is a premium service for image optimization from the creators of WP Rocket.
-It’s our preferred image optimization tool and mentioned in our Best WordPress plugins article.
+- Imagify – Imagify is a premium image optimization service from WP Rocket’s creators.
+It’s our preferred image optimization tool and is mentioned in our Best WordPress plugins article.

-- Smush Image Compression – made from the team at WPMU Dev, another image optimization tool that shows solid results.
+- Smush Image Compression – made by the team at WPMU Dev, another image optimization tool that shows solid results.

 Resizing Web Images for Use on Retina Displays

 Ah, yes!
 It’s also important to know how to resize an image for Retina Displays.
 Why is this important?
 Because Retina Display squishes more pixels into the screen than that of a regular display.
 To ensure that images look great on both retina and non-retina displays, you’ll want to save your image at double the pixel dimensions.
 For example, in this post, the maximum pixel width for images on our site is 770px, so I’ve saved them at 1540px, and they appear nice and crisp on every display.

 You might be wondering about the resolution at this point – and it can stay at 72.
 DPI refers to “dots per inch” and is generally used to determine the size an image will print.
 Since we are only concerned with pixels, because the size of a web image is determined in pixels, anything more than 72 will make absolutely no difference in the quality of the image.

 Once your images are resized, you need to consider that they need to be responsive for mobile devices.
 There is nothing worse than when an image overlaps onto content and throws out the formatting.
 Luckily, WordPress has a solution for this: it automatically makes images responsive so you don’t have to worry about them.

 How WordPress Automatically Makes Your Images Responsive